 “I don’t think the company was run correctly and efficiently at any point in time,” he said, “and the company took very high loans, and they didn’t work.”

-Ben-Dov has been largely quiet since assuming control of Brookland but spoke to The Real Deal about his plans for the company amid its recent string of financial difficulties.
+Ben-Dov has been largely quiet since assuming control of Brookland but spoke about his plans for the company amid its recent string of financial difficulties.
 His main focus is on liquidating the firm and making sure its bondholders and creditors receive as much of what they are owed as possible, he said.

 “We’re trying to get the maximum to everybody — to all the creditors, bondholders and banks,” he said.